MarioGibney/bitcoin-security-research/Bitcoin's Two Economic Goods.md

 BTC is more narrow in its purpose - it is for storing and transmitting value.

-Blockspace does not require the consumption of BTC.
+Blockspace consumption does not require the use of BTC.
 One could side-step the default transaction fee mechanism and pay a bitcoin miner out-of-band with a different currency to get some data written into a block.
 This wouldn’t require any BTC whatsoever.

 Meanwhile, using BTC requires using blockspace.
 Perhaps not directly, as there are various off-chain solutions to allow for the transmission of BTC.
 But ultimately, in one way or another these payments get aggregated into the consumption and creation of UTXOs, which requires blockspace.